About the SLF

-The SLF supports strategic legal work which benefits vulnerable young migrants.
+The SLF supports strategic legal work in the UK which benefits vulnerable young migrants.
 We define this as:

 • Who are living in poverty, and

 - Who face significant disadvantage or discrimination in connection with their (or their parents') migration status.

 The SLF funds strategic legal work in any area of law where vulnerable young migrants experience disadvantage or discrimination as a result of migration status.